jkeizer1/SongSequencer/README.md

 - Pitch CV Output
 - Gate Output
 - Assignable CV Output (pass any CV from the input sequencer for a step to an output)
-- { to do: add Master transpose input }

 ## Custom User Interface